BIEK, KU postpone exams

 The local teachers and students have tremendous potential.
 What they need is exposure to quality education and professional experience.
 It is through education that Balochistan can realise the dream of sustainable socio-economic development that promises enhanced political awareness and a creative means for exploring the freedom of expression and ideas.
 But education that ensures such dreams can take place only on campuses with peaceful classroom interactions, where disagreement can be shown in an agreeable manner and where teachers are respected and considered important.

 The writer is the director of the Centre for Humanities and Social Sciences at the Lahore School of Economics and author of Rethinking Education in Pakistan.

 Karachi varsities' admission policy slammed

-Nawabshah: Chairman of the Jeay Sindh Qaumi Mahaz Basheer Qureshi has criticised the admission policy of universities and professional colleges of Karachi which were not admitting students from
+Nawabshah: Chairman of the Jeay Sindh Qaumi Mahaz Basheer Qureshi has criticised the admission policy of universities and professional colleges of Karachi which were not admitting students from interior Sindh.

 Speaking at a press conference here on Sunday, he said that educational institutions of Karachi had become no-go areas for students from interior Sindh.

 He accused the government of having failed to address the grievances of students of Shah Abdul Latif University of Khairpur who were assaulted by police for demanding power supply during their examinations.

 Describing the new federal budget as anti-Sindh and anti-people, he said it gave no relief to the people.
 Dawn